akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 Java
 :  @@snip [StyleGuideDocExamples.java](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/StyleGuideDocExamples.java) { #message-prefix-in-tell }

-That is preferred over using @scala[importing `Down` and using `countDown !
+Such a style is preferred over using @scala[importing `Down` and using `countDown !
 Down`]
 @java[importing `Down` and using `countDown.tell(Down.INSTANCE);`].
-In the implementation of the `Behavior` that handle these messages the short names can be used.
+However, within the `Behavior` that handle these messages the short names can be used.

-That is a reason for not defining the messages as top level classes in a package.
+Therefore it is not recommended to define messages as top-level classes.

-An actor typically has a primary `Behavior` or it's only using one `Behavior` and then it's good to define the messages @scala[in the companion object]@java[as static inner classes] together with that `Behavior`.
+For the majority of cases it's good style to define the messages @scala[in the companion object]@java[as static inner classes] together with the `Behavior`.

 Scala
 :  @@snip [StyleGuideDocExamples.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/StyleGuideDocExamples.scala) { #messages }